PHPExpertsInc/DataTypeValidator/README.md

  ✔ Can validate floats loosely
  ✔ Can validate strings loosely
  ✔ Can validate arrays loosely
+ ✔ Will validate arrays of something

 PHPExperts\DataTypeValidator\IsAFuzzyDataType
  ✔ Will return true for valid values
  ✔ Will return false for invalid values
  ✔ Will match short classes
  ✔ Will match specific classes
+ ✔ Will work with an array of something

 PHPExperts\DataTypeValidator\IsAStrictDataType
  ✔ Will return true for valid values
  ✔ Will return false for invalid values
  ✔ Will match short classes
  ✔ Will match specific classes
+ ✔ Will work with an array of something

 ## Testing